Club of Rome | 1972

 They examined the five basic factors that determine and, in their interactions, ultimately limit growth on this planet-population increase, agricultural production, nonrenewable resource depletion, industrial output, and pollution generation.
-The MIT team fed data on these five factors into a global computer model and then tested the behavior of the model under several sets of assumptions to determine alternative patterns for mankind’s future.
+The MIT team fed data on these five factors into a global computer model.
+Then it tested the model’s behaviour under several sets of assumptions to determine alternative patterns for mankind’s future.
 The Limits to Growth is the nontechnical report of their findings.

-The book contains a message of hope, as well: Man can create a society in which he can live indefinitely on earth if he imposes limits on himself and his production of material goods to achieve a state of global equilibrium with population and production in carefully selected balance.
+The book also contains a message of hope: Man can create a society in which he can live indefinitely on earth if he imposes limits on himself and his production of material goods to achieve a state of global equilibrium with population and production in carefully selected balance.
 Download the book in pdf here.

 The Limits to Growth, 1972 – key messages:

-- The physical limits to growth, with existing policies, would likely be exceeded within one generation.
+- With existing policies, the physical limits to growth would likely be exceeded within one generation.

 - The fourth conclusion was that it would realistically take 50 to 100 years, or even more, to make this alternative outcome a reality.

-- Finally, the team found that every year action is delayed toward reaching the alternative outcome decreases the number of options available to avoid overshoot and collapse.
+- Finally, the team found that every year action is delayed toward reaching the alternative outcome, decreasing the number of options available to avoid overshoot and collapse.

 Meadows, D. H., Meadows, D. L., Randers, J. & Behrens, W. W. (1972).
 The limits to growth: A report for the Club of Rome’s project on the predicament of mankind.
 New York: Universe Books.